 Prosecco comes in two main quality levels: DOC (Denominazione di Origine Controllata) and the top tier DOCG (Denominazione di Origine Controllata e Garantita).
 DOCG Proseccos, like those from Conegliano Valdobbiadene, are produced under stricter regulations to ensure superior quality.

-It’s mainly produced in three sweetness levels: Brut, Extra Dry and Dry are all terms you’ll see on Prosecco bottles.
-Confusingly, Brut contains the least amount of residual sugar, and dry has the most.
+Prosecco is mainly produced in three sweetness levels: Brut, Extra Dry and Dry are all terms you’ll see on Prosecco bottles.
+Confusingly, Brut contains the least amount of residual sugar, and Dry has the most.
 So if you’re looking for a ‘dry’ Prosecco, don’t go for Dry on the label!

 A tribute to the lovers who flock to ‘Juliet’s house’ – Verona's popular tourist attraction.
 The label shows the messages they write on her walls.
 Light, aromatic, fruity fizz.